 A company that derives at least 50% of its revenues from goods produced or sold, investments made, or services performed in an emerging market country, is considered by Wasatch Funds to be an emerging markets company (regardless of its country of incorporation or exchange).
 When the majority of a company's assets are located in an emerging market, we will generally consider the company to be domiciled in an emerging market.

-Investing in foreign securities, especially in emerging markets, entails special risks such as unstable currencies, highly volatile securities markets and political and social instability, which are described in more detail in the prospectus.
+Investing in foreign securities, especially in emerging markets, entails special risks, such as currency fluctuations and political uncertainties, which are described in more detail in the prospectus.

 CFA® is a trademark owned by CFA Institute.

 Portfolio holdings are subject to change at any time.
 References to specific securities should not be construed as recommendations by the Funds or their Advisor.